2kunal6/airflow_tutorial/README.md

 - Airflow is a tool to programmatically define workflows especially around data engineering pipelines.
 - Without Airflow, to create those workflows we would have to write and maintain complex scripts, cron jobs, stored procedures etc.  This complexity will compound if we would have to combine these disparate flows to achieve a single outcome.
 - There are many tools we can use to create data pipelines ranging from Temporal to shell scripts to as far as Jenkins, but Airflow is open-source, flexible, and has a lot of community support.
+- Please note that all the sample code referenced here exists in the src folder of this git repo.